zendframework/zendframework/README.md

 ### UPDATES IN 2.5.0

+This release modifies Zend Framework to be a metapackage, with dependencies on each of the individual components that comprised Zend Framework in previous versions.

 Please see [CHANGELOG.md](CHANGELOG.md).

 ### SYSTEM REQUIREMENTS

-Zend Framework 2 requires PHP 5.3.23 or later; we recommend using the latest PHP version whenever possible.
+Zend Framework 2 requires PHP 5.5 or later; we recommend using the latest PHP version whenever possible.

 ### INSTALLATION